Skip to Content

 “Your methods of working are always open for display and discussion with your clients.”

-If you’ve worked with me, you know what this is like.
-The garage door is up, somebody is always making a mess and then cleaning it up so it shines.
+If we’ve worked together, you know what this is like.
+The garage door is up, where somebody is always making a mess and then cleaning it up so it shines.

 As a consultant, I will come and I will go.
-After I’m gone, I hope that some of those methods of working might be retained.
-This is why I am pleased to cycle through many approaches, methods, and techniques.
+After I’m gone, I hope some of the methods of working I demonstrated might be retained.
+This is why I enjoy cycling through approaches, methods, and techniques.
 At the start of an activity, neither you nor I know what will work best, but we can hope to uncover it together.

 “Your primary tool is merely being the person you are, so your most powerful method of helping other people is to help yourself.”